WOAB

 WOAB (104.9 FM) is a radio station licensed to serve Ozark, Alabama, United States.
-The station, which first signed on in 1967, is owned by Fred Dockins, through licensee Dockins Communications, Inc.
+The station, which first signed on in 1967, is owned by Roscoe Miller, through licensee Autaugaville Radio, Inc.

-WOAB broadcasts a country music format.
+WOAB broadcasts a Regional Mexican format with the station, along with WZGX in Birmingham, Alabama simulcasting WALQ in Montgomery, Alabama as part of the Radio Estrella Alabama network.

 History

 WOAB signed on the air on July 9, 1967, with 2,850 watts of effective radiated power on 104.9 MHz.
 Owned by the Ozark Broadcasting Company, this new FM station signed on as a separately-programmed sister station to WOZK (900 AM).
 The station aired a primarily country music format through the 1970s.

 Effective July 7, 2021, Ozark Broadcasting sold WOAB, WOZK, and the construction permit for translator W252DV to Fred Dockins' Dockins Communications for $125,000.

 On February 23, 2022 WOAB changed formats from oldies to country, branded as "Kickin' Country 104.9".

+As of April 2024, following Dockins Commmunications' sale of the station to Roscoe Miller's Autaugaville Radio, WOAB flipped to Regional Mexican as a simulcast of WALQ in Montgomery and their statewide Radio Estrella Alabama network.
+WZGX in Birmingham would join the network later that same year.